whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-27-Sephora-500-Point-Reward-Gym-Bag-Beauty-Basics-Coupon.md

 <br>

+<p>Select this 500-point offer on the Beauty Insider Rewards page during checkout, and it will be added to your shopping basket.
+Limited quantities are available, so once this product is gone, it’s gone.</p>

 <p>* Available online and in stores while supplies last.
 Quantities of each reward are limited; sample substitutions may occur.
 Limit of one per client.
 Offers are valid with 500 Beauty Insider points in stores and online with a purchase.
 Non-transferable.
 Must be a registered Beauty Insider to redeem offer.
 Reward is not available in Sephora inside JCPenney stores or online at jcpenney.com.
 No returns or exchanges.</p>

 <br>